-Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the cold winter months.
+Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home throughout the winter.
 According to the Department of Energy, the average family in the United States spends roughly $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy is wasted.
 The secret to saving energy and money is to investigate energy efficient improvements for your home.
 A Northern Colorado geothermal home comfort system taps into the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to transfer that heat into a home during the winter.
 According to the experts at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to dispense conditioned air through the Northern Colorado home or business.
 Although the initial investment in a geothermal system may be higher than the investment in a standard system, the long-term return on that investment ensures it is one worth making.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for an ordinary system.
-In most cases, the monthly savings that an energy-efficient geothermal system offers will exceed any payments associated with the installation of the new system.
+In most cases, the monthly savings that an energy-efficient geothermal system offers will surpass any payments associated with the installation of the new system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems offered.
 Installation of a geothermal system starts with a visit from your Northern Colorado geothermal dealer.
 The dealer will measure your house, compute your heating and cooling requirements and review your property to suggest the best location for your loop system.
 If you own a house that does not have an existing duct system, your geothermal dealer can easily retrofit your home to include one.
 Once installed, a geothermal system requires less maintenance than a standard heating and cooling system and functions more efficiently, delivering an impressive five units of energy per one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for utility costs.
 Another advantage -- geothermal systems use no fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, enhanced indoor air quality and less noise as they minimize their carbon footprint.
 To find a geothermal system that suits your needs, contact Comfort By Nature today or talk to one of our experts at [[phone]].